This is a programmable timer tethered to a Rancilio Rocky coffee grinder.

 Within the grinder, the spade connectors splice into existing spade connections with no modifications required.
 The cable is run through the same grommet as the grinder's AC supply cable.
 There is no permanent modification to the grinder required.

 The grinder_timer takes power from the coffee grinder.
 Since the grinder is a simple AC circuit, the grinder_timer had to include power transformation/rectification/regulation to provide 5V for the other components.
 The power sub-circuit uses basic components to provide 5V to the AVR and other components:

 The grinder motor is switched on/off by grinder_timer via a relay.
 Closing the relay simply completes the neutral side of the grinder motor circuit.

 The main circuit is centred around an ATmega328p AVR micro.

 The circuit includes pin headers for connecting the buttons and a USB/Serial adapter.
 Another pin header is for SPI control of the OLED.

 There's a six-pin ISP header for programming.

 I wanted the countdown timer to be reasonably accurate so there is a 32.768kHz crystal connected so as to implement an RTC (real-time clock) with the AVR.

 The display is a 128x64 pixel mon OLED driven by an SSD1306 controlled by the AVR's I2C (TWI) peripheral.

-The module is physically connected via a pin header on the main circuit board.
+The module is physically connected via a pin header and ribbon cable to the main circuit board.